RahatRabbani10986/Ai266-spring22/README.md

 4.Im trying to hardwork on my skills and wanted to make me more better.

 5.I like to explore creative things.

+10986 Rahat Rabbani (Describe Myself)

+Hi, my name is Rahat Rabbani and my CGPA is 3.52.
+I'm an inspiring and hardworking individual.
+I have done many academic projects, based on different languages like c#, html, css, python, php and now starts learning java.
+I enjoy reading a good book, or a nice evening out with friends in a spare time.
+I have a good communication and writing skills.
+I do all my work with full concentration and dedication and always prefer to explore something new.
+My academics grades and projects clearly shows all my dedication toward my studies and work.